danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 This would never surface in a unit test, where you control the payload and there's no asynchronous event ordering to worry about.
 It would never surface with a curl-based approach, where you're sending one event at a time.

-The fix was straightforward: for the third attempt, instead of relying on the user record (which may already be cleared), extract the billing period directly from the Stripe invoice payload.
-The invoice's line items contain the price object, which includes the billing interval:
+The fix was straightforward: for the third attempt, instead of relying on the user record from the database (which may already be cleared), extract the billing period directly from the Stripe invoice payload.
+The invoice's line items contain the price object, which includes the billing interval.
+I extracted this logic to another method to avoid cluttering the webhook controller, and support unit testing, but it could also be a private method in the controller:

 ```ruby
 class StripeInvoiceParser